About our core programs

 The China Program, led by Jean Oi, facilitates multidisciplinary, social science-oriented and policy-relevant research on contemporary China, leveraging its presence at the Stanford Center at Peking University.

-The Japan Program, led by Takeo Hoshi, advances contemporary Japan-focused, social science-oriented, policy-relevant research and engages in scholarly collaborations, teaching, conferences, and public colloquia.
+The Japan Program advances contemporary Japan-focused, social science-oriented, policy-relevant research, engages in scholarly collaborations and teaching, and hosts conferences and public colloquia.

 The Korea Program, directed by Gi-Wook Shin, conducts multidisciplinary, social science-oriented research on policy-relevant Korea topics and supports teaching and outreach on Korean issues through courses, fellowships, seminars, and conferences.